rkenmi/R-Typo/README.md

 For Ubuntu/Linux users, you can download the **r-typo** binary file and launch it with `./r-typo`

+For Mac users, you can download the **r-typo-osx** binary file and launch it with `./r-typo` (NOTE: There is a performance bug with pygame and Macs and retina displays)

 Alternatively, if your environment is setup correctly, you can launch the game via python using `python launcher.py`

 # How to Build